contactvpatel/documents/DbUp-POC.md

    - DbUp checks if any new migration scripts exist.
    - If migration is required, the scripts are executed sequentially using `DeployChanges.To.PostgresqlDatabase(dbConnectionString).WithScriptsFromFileSystem(migrationPath).Build();`.
    - If migration succeeds, seed scripts are executed.
+   - **Note:** All migration, rollback, and seed data scripts should be idempotent to avoid issues when executed multiple times.

 5. **Handling Multiple Iterations:**
    - Each time the application starts, DbUp checks for new migration scripts.